 To enable wholesale planning, go to Account > Settings.

-Within Settings, go to the Forecast tab and 'Enable forecasting for wholesale customers', then click Save.
+Within Settings, go to the Wholesale tab and 'Enable wholesale forecasting', then click save.
+You should also choose the 'Sync wholesale orders' option.

-Once wholesale forecasting is enabled, you will find a 'Wholesale order' menu icon on the left-hand navigation panel.
-From this screen, you can add new wholesale orders.
+Once wholesale forecasting is enabled, you will find a 'Wholesale menu icon on the left-hand navigation panel.
+From this screen, you view wholesale orders and customers.

 Prior to excluding wholesale orders: